OxFloodNet/oxfloodnetweb/README.md

 This Flask application provides an interface to show all of the Oxford Flood Network sensors that are active, and their current status.

+## Status

+Not currently developed - a fork was made from Sushack, but the full IoT stack needs to be re-implemented before this will function.

 ## Installation

 First clone this repository to your computer somewhere, such as ~/oxfloodnetweb/